senzry/sen/docs/en/object-description-reference.md

 // TODO type token
 // TODO type-determining expression
 Sen ignores any whitespace that is unnecessarily sandwiched in between, so you can format it for better viewing.
-Furthermore, let descriptions are in no order.
+Furthermore, payload descriptions are in no order.
 It is also possible to write from a type definition.
 ```sen
 > @ string